courk/openflexure-delta-stage/docs/raspi_sangaboard_base.md

 ### Add Raspberry Pi {pagestep}

-If you haven't already [connected the camera ribbon cable and LED](./connecting_the_electronics.md), then do this now.
+Connect the camera ribbon cable and LED to the Raspberry Pi.

 Place the Raspberry Pi into the bottom of the case.
 Screw the four [M2.5 20mm standoffs]{qty:4} through the holes of the Raspberry Pi (hand tight or using [small pliers]{qty:1} or [SW5 nut driver]{qty:1}, being careful not to over-tighten) and into the base.
 You may find it easier to tap the holes with M2.5 screws before.

 ![](images/raspi_sangaboard_base/raspi_standoffs.jpg)
 ![](images/raspi_sangaboard_base/raspi_standoffs_closeup1.jpg)

 ### Add Sangaboard {pagestep}